-Table 5 - Minimum Cover Heights
+Table 5: Minimum Cover Heights

-Note: (1) Minimum cover is measured from the top of the pipe to bottom of flexible pavement or to the top of rigid pavement.
+Note: Minimum cover is measured from the top of the pipe to bottom of flexible pavement or to the top of rigid pavement.

-These cover heights assume 6" of structural backfill over the pipe crown with an additional layer of compacted sub-base material or rigid pavement to achieve the minimum requirements.
+These cover heights assume initial backfill to the crown of the pipe for HP pipe and 6" of structural backfill over the pipe crown for HDPE pipe with an additional layer of compacted subbase material or rigid pavement to achieve the minimum requirements.